A Comprehensive Guide to Cluster Analysis: Applications, Best Practices and Resources

 Cluster profiles and characteristics

 Looking at the profile and characteristics can help you interpret the results.
 Calculate and display the mean or median values of the variables within each cluster.
-This helps to identify the characteristic features of each cluster and understand the differences between them.
+This helps you identify the characteristic features of each cluster and understand their differences.
 You can visualize the cluster profiles using bar plots, line plots, or radar charts.

 Cluster visualization techniques (scatterplots, heatmaps, dendrograms)